tainacan/tainacan-wiki/_coverpage.md

 # Welcome to Tainacan Wiki <small>Beta 0.10.1</small>

-> A flexible and powerfull repository plataform for WordPress.
+> A flexible and powerfull repository platform for WordPress.

 - Create collections with custom metadata and filters
 - Browse your items with a faceted search